Skip to main content

 Director of Human Resources

 As a Girl Scout Troop Leader, Larissa mentored children with intellectual and developmental disabilities (IDD), which inspired her to follow her joy.
-She transitioned from a successful career as a talent acquisition and total rewards leader in technology and government contracting into a career leading and developing the HR systems, compliance, payroll, and benefits functions for Catholic Charities of the Archdiocese of Washington, a nonprofit charity prominent for supporting individuals with IDD, homelessness, and urgent needs.
+She transitioned from a successful career as a talent acquisition and total rewards leader in technology and government contracting into a career leading and developing the HR systems, compliance, payroll, and benefits functions.
+She worked for Catholic Charities of the Archdiocese of Washington, a nonprofit charity prominent for supporting individuals with IDD, homelessness, and urgent needs.
 This began her enduring 15+ year career developing and supporting the people who care for the individuals in need.

 Larissa is an active leader in the HR community and enjoys giving back to her profession.
-She served on the NOVA SHRM Board for 3 years prior to joining the Board of HR Leadership Forum (HRLF), where she recently finished a term as President.
+She served on the NOVA SHRM Board for three years prior to joining the Board of HR Leadership Forum (HRLF), where she recently finished a term as President.

 Larissa is a proud member of the neurodivergent community and unabashedly uses technology such as AI and assistive devices in her work and life to help improve her work performance and connection with others.